Local Colour: 4 Australian Gemstones to Covet

 Emeralds

 Emeralds were discovered in Australia in 1890 in New South Wales.
 After accounting for only a small portion of Australia’s gem production and with yields waining, the mines were closed permanently.
-Since then Emeralds have also been found in Poona, Western Australia though only in small deposits.
+Since then, emeralds have also been found in Poona, Western Australia though only in small deposits.

-Because of this Australian Emeralds are few and far between so when we come across one in the gallery it’s an extremely exciting moment.
+Because of this, Australian emeralds are few and far between, so when we come across one in the gallery it’s an extremely exciting moment.
 This was the case with Georgie Brooks’ ‘Textura Carezza Ring’ with a Torrington Emerald.
-Sourced from a retired fossicker and custom cut to Georgie’s specifications it’s a truly incredible find.
+Sourced from a retired fossicker and custom cut to Georgie’s specifications, it’s a truly incredible find.

 South Sea Pearls

-The Australian South Sea pearl is the largest, rarest, and most valuable of all Pearls.
+The Australian South Sea pearl is the largest, rarest, and most valuable of all pearls.
 Produced in the remote and pristine waters of the Kimberley, they are vastly known for their incredible lustre and unsurpassed quality.

 They are cultured using a large, white-lipped oyster, hand-selected from the waters of the South Pacific.
 The oyster is about twice the size of an Akoya pearl oyster and produces much larger pearls.
 The more time the pearls spend in the water, the more coats of nacre they develop, which creates their lustrous look.
-On average, a South Sea pearl will require two to three years to develop and can produce up to three or four pearls over the course of its life.
+On average, a South Sea pearl will require two to three years to develop and each oyster can produce up to three or four pearls over the course of its life.
 It is for this reason they are often more coveted and valuable.

 South Sea pearls come in a wide range of colours, from elegant white and cream to radiant gold and dramatic black.
 While pearl colour does not on its own denote value, the rarer and more in-demand a colour becomes, the more valuable it will be.

-e.g.etal artist Laura Eyles spent a 4-month residency in Broome working with and learning from the practices behind South Sea Pearl farming.
+e.g.etal artist Laura Eyles spent a four-month residency in Broome working with and learning from the practices behind South Sea Pearl farming.
 This resulted in an incredible body of work from Laura including her ‘Keshi Pearl Ring #5′.
 Cradled in 18ct yellow gold, the warmth of the gold and the lustre of the pearl together are truly gorgeous.

 Opals